In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

-With the internet’s help, some countless tools and platforms can help you get started by setting up a storefront, tracking orders, and collecting payments.
+With the internet’s help, countless tools and platforms can help you get started by setting up a storefront, tracking orders, and collecting payments.

 You also had to figure out how to make a legacy payment processor work with the new type of business.
 Stripe payment was born in this type of marketplace.